Return on Investment (ROI): Is DocuSend a No-Brainer?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

 The Coffee Cup Connection

 My better half likes to collect things, not the least of which are coffee cups.
 Sometimes she runs short on places to put them.
 She drinks coffee every day, whereas I only have an occasional cup on weekends.
 Her collection of mugs is stored in a cupboard above the stove.
 There must be at least fifty of them in there, and my attempts to open the cupboard door carefully enough to prevent an avalanche have not always been successful.
 Early one Saturday morning, I was quietly drinking a cup of coffee while congratulating myself on acquiring one of the mugs without setting off any landslides.
-She suddenly appeared out of nowhere and said with raised eyebrows, “James, what are you doing there?
+She suddenly appeared out of nowhere and said with raised eyebrows, “James, what are you doing?
 That's my cup!”

-Every cup she has stuffed into that cupboard came from someone in her life that she loves.
+Every cup she has crammed into that cupboard came from someone in her life that she loves.
 And every cup has a memory that means something to her.
 I think some of the would-be users of DocuSend feel the same way about certain people they hire to help them stuff envelopes.

 But then I think: In this world of social media, how many more productive ways are there for full-time or part-time SMB employees to be occupied?
 Well, I believe there are plenty of them.
 In fact, I think stuffing envelopes is one of the worst ways they can fill up their day.
 As an SMB owner, it would be wonderful if you would consider inspiring other owners by sharing your ideas in the comments section below on how to best utilize your employees' time.